visit/galaxy-docs/_includes/exampleworkflow.md

 The information above is one of the most complex and probably the most important parts of the Galaxy API.
 It returns a list of "Accommodations", which in this case for Citybreak are Hotel Properties (or Bed & Breakfasts, Apartments, etc), within which is a list of "Placements" which are Hotel Rooms (or Beds or Apartments, etc. depending on the property.
 These may also come with compulsory Add-ons (also known as sub-products) like breakfast included or champagne on arrival.

-Each Accomodation object will also have content information about the property, that can also be found in an <a href="https://visit.github.io/galaxy-docs/#accommodation">Accommodation Search</a>, and how many room types (Placements) are available.
+Each Accommodation object will also have content information about the property, that can also be found in an <a href="https://visit.github.io/galaxy-docs/#accommodation">Accommodation Search</a>, and how many room types (Placements) are available.

 The placement objects represent the products that will actually be booked.
 As such they have a lot of the important information a customer might want to see, they contain a "Price" that represents total spend as well as a "PricePeriods" list that breaks the cost dow for example.
 Other useful information might be included in the content info or the room configuration/occupancy allowances, etc. The most important information for the booking process however is the **BookingKey**.
 There is one per "Placement" and is used to <a href="https://visit.github.io/galaxy-docs/#add-booking-item">add a product to a Basket</a>.

 Also required is the **SearchId** that represents your search.
-The object represented by this unique id will hold references to all the products that were returned in the Accomodation Search.
+The object represented by this unique id will hold references to all the products that were returned in the Accommodation Search.
 Also keep note of the **ExpirationDate** of the search as the reference will be invalid after this timestamp is passed.

-For this example we will use the double room at Edelbrock Hotell 3 with a handy Garden Gnome included:
+For this example we will use the double room at BookVisit Hotel with a handy Garden Gnome included:

 "BookingKey" = **19-A**
 "SearchId" = **899fe054-3bb4-4ff8-b577-ba716b0b3317**